lyndecapc/liri-node-app/README.md

 A random.txt file with the movie-this command will return results for the movie "Major League"

 Technologies Used:
-JavaScript
+JavaScript,
-Node.js
+Node.js,
-Spotify API
+Spotify API,
-Bands in Town API
+Bands in Town API,
 OMDB API

 Video: